Your teenage child is pregnant: your feelings

-People feel many things when they hear their teenage child is going to become a parent.
+You might have mixed feelings when you hear that your teenage child is going to be a parent.

-You might feel shock, anger, disappointment and concern about your child’s future.
+For example, you might feel shock, anger, disappointment and concern about your child’s future.
 There could be regret that you didn’t do enough to stop the pregnancy from happening.
-And you might wonder about what extended family members, friends and people at school and in your community will think.
+And you might wonder about what extended family members, friends and people in your community will think.

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

-You might also have mixed feelings .
-And your feelings might change over time, especially as the time of birth comes closer.
+Your feelings might also change over time, especially as the time of birth comes closer.

 Your teenage child’s feelings about pregnancy

 Your teenage child is probably going through some intense and mixed feelings about the pregnancy and the idea of becoming a parent.

 For example, your child might be looking forward to parenthood.
 But your child might be worried about telling you and finding out how you feel.
 There’s also the worry about what extended family and other people will think, now and after the baby is born.
 Or your child might not be sure whether they want to have a baby and be a parent at all.

 You can help your child work through their feelings by actively listening and not judging.
 This can help your child figure out what kind of support they might need for their pregnancy.
 Listening and talking with your child is also good for your relationship and can make a big difference to your child's wellbeing.

 Antenatal care and birth choices for pregnant teenagers